xtendui/xtendui/src/gatsby/markdown/components/addons/slider/slider-navigation-sides.md

 Use this code to create a **navigation sides**.

 [[notePrimary]]
-| This addon uses [mouse follow](/components/addons/general/mouse-follow) additionally.
+| This addon uses [mouse follow](/components/addons/general/mouse-follow).
 Visit the component page to import and customize.

 <demo>
   <demovanilla src="vanilla/components/addons/slider-navigation-sides">